Mvula88/credlio/SUPABASE_EMAIL_SETUP.md

-# Supabase Email Configuration with Resend
+# Supabase + Resend Email Configuration

-## Quick Setup (Using Supabase Auth)

-With this setup, Supabase handles everything - token generation, email sending, password reset, and email confirmation.
-You just configure Resend as the SMTP provider.
+## How It Works

+- **Supabase** handles the logic (tokens, validation, user management)
+- **Resend** sends the emails (via SMTP for auth emails, API for custom emails)
+- You get the best of both worlds: Supabase's robust auth + Resend's reliable delivery

 ### Step 1: Enable Email Confirmation